michelefontana92/michelefontana/content/authors/admin/_index.md

 ---

 Hi 👋!
 I'm Michele Fontana, a Ph.D. candidate in Artificial Intelligence at the Computer Science department of the  University of Pisa.
-My main research interests are about  Federated Learning and Privacy and Unfairness risks in Federated Learning scenarios.
+My research interests are Federated Learning, Responsible AI, Privacy and Fairness issues in distributed and federated scenarios.

 I received a B.Sc. degree in Computer Science in 2017 and a M.Sc. degree in Computer Science with a thesis about "A new approach for cross-silo federated learning and its privacy risks", supervised by Prof. Anna Monreale and Dr. Francesca Naretto.